parisholley/interview-java/README.md

 **What to investigate**:
 - Run the test and observe the failure
-- Look at the `CounterService` implementation
+- Look at the `CounterService` implementation in `src/main/java/com/interview/service/`
 - Understand why the counter state is being shared

 **Expected skill demonstration**: Understanding of Spring bean scopes and lifecycle